Book Review: UX in a Nutshell

 What was the collaboration like with your mother?

 Tanisha: The dynamic I had with my mother while illustrating was completely different from our usual one.
 I was involved in every aspect of the book, starting from plotting to writing and editing, and I feel like this made me treat her more like a client.
 I constantly sought feedback and tweaked the drawings to her preferences.
 In my opinion, it was a delicate balance of cordiality, personal involvement and professionalism.
 I had to balance my own opinions, art style and more to fit the unique circumstances of this book.
 All in all, I think this newfound layer in our relationship as mother and daughter made me a better illustrator, daughter and worker.
-(Link to any app or illustration software)

 Did you take any courses in book illustration or any art classes in general?